 Automatically built, prevents loading of unauthorized executables

-Hackers looking to upload new scripts, binaries or libraries into memory will be blocked as the whitelisting in comparing, in runtime, between each executable and the authorized list.
+Hackers looking to upload new scripts, binaries or libraries into memory during runtime will be blocked, as the whitelisting compares each executable with the contents of the authorized list.

 Karamba's secret sauce is the automatic process to map and build this whitelist.
 In very large applications with thousands of executables, only an automatic and granular building of the whitelist is practical to protect the code.

-Given the dynamic nature of the supply chain Karamba XGuard Whitelisting has a built-in mechanism to allow external signed binaries from 3rd party as well as update diff from the image authority.
+Given the dynamic nature of the supply chain, Karamba XGuard Whitelisting has a built-in mechanism to allow external signed binaries from third-party suppliers as well as update diffs from the image authority.